LPDI-EPFL/masif-neosurf/computational_benchmark/README.md

 MaSIF-site interface prediction and computation of MaSIF-search descriptors.
 Every subunit of the target complexes is processed individually **and** together with the drug.
-An already processed version of the dataset is provided on [Zenodo](https://zenodo.org/records/11509001).
+An already processed version of the dataset (including the smaller decoy set) is provided on [Zenodo](https://zenodo.org/records/14225758) [[Download]](https://zenodo.org/records/14225758/files/masif-neosurf-benchmark-dataset.zip?download=1).
+For the larger decoy set we provide the input PDB files on [Zenodo](https://zenodo.org/records/14225758) [[Download]](https://zenodo.org/records/14225758/files/pdbbind_decoys.zip?download=1)

 ### Targets